Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 title: "Creature Quellector"
 headerTitle: "A game you can play while standing in line, about collecting and battling creatures"
 blurb: "Choose your battles wisely and build the strongest hand of magical creatures.
-A waitless game, playable without table, chairs, or loads of material"
+A waitless game, playable without table, chairs, or loads of material."
+blurbProject: "Design the best squad of _creature cards_ by winning or tactically losing battles against your opponent's hands."

 customHeight: "large"
 headerDarkened: true